Information Center

 What is the ideal cart abandonment rate?

-The average for the e-commerce industry is generally between 65-75%.
-However, with an optimized checkout process, it is possible to bring this rate below 50%.
-This target may vary depending on your industry and product group.
+The average in the e-commerce sector typically ranges from 65% to 75%.
+However, it is possible to reduce this rate to below 50% with an optimized checkout process.
+This target may vary depending on your sector and product group.

-Data from 2026 shows that multi-step checkout is more reassuring for complex products (especially expensive or requiring customization), while single-page checkout yields higher conversions for fast-moving consumer goods.
+Data from 2026 shows that multi-step checkouts are more reassuring for complex products (especially high-priced or requiring customization), while single-page checkouts yield higher conversions for fast-moving consumer goods.

 Why do we remove menus on the payment page?

-With this method called "Enclosed Checkout," we eliminate distractions such as the top menu and category links, allowing the user to focus entirely on the purchase process.
+With this method known as "Enclosed Checkout," we eliminate exit points such as upper menus and category links that would distract the user, allowing them to focus entirely on the purchase process.
 This is a standard UX practice that reduces leakages in the funnel.

 Why is the cart abandonment rate higher on mobile devices?

-Mobile users are often on the move and can be more easily distracted.
-Additionally, the difficulty of filling out forms on small screens and slow-loading pages increases abandonment rates on mobile.
+Mobile users are often on the move and their attention is more easily diverted.
+Additionally, the difficulty of filling out forms on small screens and slowly loading pages increases abandonment rates on mobile.

 How is checkout analysis done with Google Analytics 4?

 Within GA4, you should create a "Funnel Exploration" report under the "Explore" tab.
-Here you can define the events 'begin_checkout', 'add_shipping_info', 'add_payment_info', and 'purchase' as steps to see where the drop-offs occur.
+Here, you can see the drop-offs by defining 'begin_checkout', 'add_shipping_info', 'add_payment_info', and 'purchase' events as steps.